kj2013/claff-happydb/data/README.md

 **Social**

-Social: Binary label describing whether or not this moment involve other people other than the author. (yes/no)
+Binary label describing whether or not this moment involve people other than the author. (yes/no)

 Please note that objects (e.g., bus, work) are not considered social.